 Bachelor's Degree Plus Programs

-At Westminster, Pre-Dental Program students may apply to one of two Bachelor's Degree Plus Programs.
-Both programs allow qualified students to apply to Westminster and Dental School as high school seniors.
+At Westminster, Pre-Dental Program students may apply to one of two Bachelor's Degree Plus Programs (also known as articulation agreement programs).
+Both programs allow qualified students to apply to Westminster and a specific Dental School.

-Our 3+4 Program with Case Western Reserve University allows you to spend three years at Westminster in a traditional liberal arts program, then four years at the Case Western University School of Dental Medicine in Cleveland, OH.
-Students accepted to this program can earn both a bachelor's degree and Doctor of Dental Medicine (D.M.D) degrees in seven years instead of the typical eight.
+Our 3+4 Program with Case Western Reserve University allows you to spend three years at Westminster in a natural science major, then four years at the Case Western University School of Dental Medicine in Cleveland, OH.
+Students accepted to this articulation can earn both an undergraduate bachelor's degree and Doctor of Dental Medicine (D.M.D) in seven years rather than the typical eight years.
+Students must apply as high school seniors through Westminster College, and then Westminster will submit their application to Case Western for further consideration to the articulation.
+The number of seats reserved for this program is limited.

 In addition to having access to our robust Pre-Occupational Therapy Program, you could be guaranteed admission to an entry-level Doctor of Occupational Therapy program (OTD) when you graduate through our special agreement with Chatham University.
 You might also be eligible to start working on your Doctorate of Occupational Therapy at Chatham at the end of your junior year, saving you time and money.